 3. Do you agree to not post any derogatory and offensive remarks that can lead to your blocking of the group?

-Reality television shows might require crew to film on location.
-Depending on the nature of the project, those shows may or may not help with finding accommodations during that time.
-For those who find themselves in this position, look to Women Traveling in Reality TV for help.
+Reality television productions often require crew to travel for on-location filming.
+Depending on the nature of the project, those productions may or may not help with finding accommodations during that time.
+Women who find themselves in this position can look to Women Traveling in Reality TV for help.

-Amber Seyler created this group of 1,100 members to help them either find temporary housing for work or offer it to others in need.
+Amber Seyler created this group to help its members either find temporary housing for work or offer it to others in need.

-Seyler states that she started the group in response to the number of women working in unscripted television who were looking for temporary housing while they traveled for a show.
+Now claiming more than 1,800 members, Seyler states that she started the group in response to the number of women working in unscripted television who were looking for temporary housing while they traveled for a show.
+The group offers a community-oriented solution to a common, industry-wide problem.

 “… Women or non-binary people who work in the industry on the production side.
 No actors unless they also work sometimes on the production team.
 This is so there’s a level of accountability if you’re renting to or from another industry person.
 You’re probably not going to trash the rental house of someone who may hire you one day, right?”

 Hopefully not!
-This group of professionals in unscripted television is one to add to your list of networking and community resources.
+No matter where you’re based, this group of unscripted television professionals is one to add to your list of networking and community resources.

 1. What was your first job in the entertainment industry?